Bernard Mendy: Early life

 Bernard Mendy was born on 20 August 1981 in Évreux, Eure.
+He is of Senegalese descent through his parents.

 Playing career

 A fan of Paris Saint-Germain since his childhood, Mendy achieved his ambitions in 2000 when he joined PSG from SM Caen.
-Even though he had impressed a lot of people by his qualities during his first two seasons at PSG, he was loaned to Bolton Wanderers of England for a year, where he was appreciated for his offensive and speedy style.
+Even though he had impressed a lot of people with his qualities during his first two seasons at PSG, he was loaned to Bolton Wanderers of England for a year, where he was appreciated for his offensive and speedy style.
 The new manager of PSG, Vahid Halilhodzic, decided to give him an opportunity to assert himself by using him as a first choice.
 That year, Mendy played one of his best seasons and was rewarded by playing his first match with the France national team against Brazil.
 However, he was not selected for the country's 2006 FIFA World Cup roster.
 In 2008, he came on as a substitute and scored the decisive goal in the final of the Coupe de la Ligue against RC Lens in a 2–1 victory, calmly stroking the ball home from the penalty spot.

 Mendy had stated his desire to return to England, to play for his favourite football club, Manchester United.
 Instead, on 20 June 2008, it was reported by BBC Radio Humberside that Hull City had offered Mendy a three-year deal to join the newly promoted English club.
 He accepted the offer and joined Hull City for training in Italy.
 Hull manager Phil Brown had been assistant manager at Bolton during Mendy's time there.
 He scored his first goal for Hull City, a lob against Manchester United, in a game they lost 4–3.
 He was released from his contract on 17 May 2010.

 On 9 February 2011, Mendy signed a 1 1/2-year contract with Danish club Odense Boldklub having passed the medical examination.
 On 25 June 2012, Mendy returned to playing in the French league by signing a two-year contract for Stade Brestois on a free transfer.

 On 21 August 2014, Mendy was a first round pick in the Inaugural ISL International Draft, signing for the Chennaiyin FC.
 He started in their first match on 15 October, a 2–1 win at FC Goa.

 On 12 January 2016, Mendy signed to play for the I-League side East Bengal in the 2015–16 season.

 For the 2016 ISL season, he returned to Chennaiyin for one final season, playing 9 games and scoring twice as Chennaiyin had a disappointing season, finishing 7th in the points table.
 He decided to end his career at the end of the 2016 ISL season.